-Before turning to an example calculation, we conclude our analysis with practical remarks, in particular focusing on applications in cavity QED.
+Before turning to an example calculation, we conclude our analysis with practical remarks, in particular, focusing on applications in cavity QED.
 Applying the ab initio FMA discussed here in essence entails two parts.
 The first part is the calculation of the quantum optical parameters and coupling constants entering the Hamiltonian and the input-output relations.
 The second part is the solution of the equations of motion resulting from the Hamiltonian.
-Regarding the second part, it is important to note that the Hamiltonian and the input-output relations obtained from our FMA are quite similar in structure to that of the well-established phenomenological models.
-This is of great advantage, since it means that the solution methods established for phenomenological models can also be applied to our approach, once the coupling constants are evaluated.
+Regarding the second part, it is important to note that the Hamiltonian and the input-output relations of solution of the well-established phenomenological models.
+This similarity is of great advantage, since it means that the solution methods established for phenomenological models can also be applied to our approach, once the coupling constants are evaluated.